Welcome To The Blog For Highly Sensitive Souls In Search Of Emotional Support and Guidance For Healing Childhood Wounds.

 And now here I sit feeling very much healed with a new-found ability to recharge and comfort myself and find inner peace no matter what life throws at me and know with complete confidence and trust that everything is going to be okay.
 I am telling you this because I want all of you to know it is possible for you too.
-I feel so strong in spirit now with so much to give to assist other highly sensitive souls to heal from their abuse or neglect from childhood.
+I feel so strong in spirit now with so much to give to assist other highly sensitive souls to heal from their abuse, neglect, bullying, or emotional trauma from childhood.

 I look at the content on this blog and there is so much self-help information here–I am amazed at how I did it!
 I remember it just flowed out of me easily for almost 2 years, ideas coming to me all the time.
 I really was just going with the flow in my life at the time–it takes a lot, getting informative posts ready for public view.
 I look over this blog and it feels like it is “complete’–I have had people tell me that it is an entire self-help book in itself.
 Some people tell me they read 2 posts a week and it helps them so much.
 Others tell me they start at the first post and read it like a book.

-If you are looking for some emotional support and guidance, there is much content that I have written in the comment sections of each post where I have in the past answered each and every person’s comment.
+If you are looking for some emotional support and guidance, there is much content that has been written in the comment sections of each post where I have in the past answered each and every person’s comment.
 I am no longer able to do that now due to some new projects.
 Some wonderful comments were approved without a reply from me when I was, unfortunately, too busy to get to all of them.
 Frequent commenters have been jumping in occasionally to give support to other commenters when I am not able–it is wonderful to see this happening.
 Thank you to those of you who have reached out to help others in this way.